-- Any member of the College community may initiate a case by filing a complaint with one of the following people: - Susan Hopp, Title IX Coordinator/Dean of Students, Melrose 110, (503-883-2278) - Jeff Mackay, Deputy Title IX Coordinator/Assoc.
-Dean/Director of Residence Life, Melrose 110, (503-883-
+- Any member of the College community may initiate a case by filing a complaint with one of the following people: - Susan Hopp, Title IX Coordinator, VP Student Affairs, Melrose 110, (503-883-2278) - Jeff Mackay, Deputy Title IX Coordinator/Dean of Students/Director of Residence Life, Melrose 110, (503- administrator assist you in filing a complaint.

-- Brenda DeVore Marshall, Deputy Title IX Coordinator, Ford Hall 105 (503-883-2290) - Mary Ann Rodriguez, Deputy Title IX Coordinator, Melrose 105A, 503-883-2458 - Amy Dames Smith, Deputy Title IX Coordinator, HHPA Complex 205E (503-883-2372) - Dennis Marks, Director of College Public Safety, Cozine, (503-883-2602) - You may choose to have a friend, advisor, professor or administrator assist you in filing a complaint.
 Advisors have been designated by the college to provide information about procedures and resources at Linfield and in the community.
 These individuals have been trained to assist you and can accompany you through the process should you choose to file a complaint.
 You may contact any of them directly.
 They are not protected by the legal definition of client/patient privilege, which does apply to professional counselors and clergy, but can give you information in person or over the phone.
-These individuals are listed in this policy guide. - If you wish, the College will attempt, where it is reasonably possible, to change the living and/or academic situation of the reporting party or the reporting party to avoid a continuation of contact between the individuals. - Sexual Misconduct and Relationship Violence Review Procedures are the same as noted in the policy guide, which apply to other alleged infractions of the Student Code of Conduct. - Standard for Determining Responsibility
+These individuals are listed in this policy guide.